D-Deepika7/Data_Analysis_Practice/Task 7 - Tiny SQLite Database using Python/README.md

-# 📊  Task 7 - Sales Data Analysis (SQLite Database using Python)
+# 📊  Sales Data Analysis (SQLite Database using Python)

 ## 🧩 Objective
 Use SQL inside Python to extract basic sales insights from a SQLite database, summarize results, and visualize them using print statements and bar charts.